A History of Russia

 The Scythians are credited with the horse-based lifestyle that most Central Asian peoples, including today's Mongolians, have practiced ever since.
 Herodotus wrote a detailed description of their customs in the fourth book of his Histories, and many of their graves in Russia and Siberia have been excavated since 1700.
 Often the graves contain exquisite gold jewelry, some of the most realistic portrayals of men and animals ever made in gold, crafted by the Greeks as well as by the Scythians themselves.
 One of the finest collections of Scythian gold was started by Peter the Great (see Chapter 3), and is visible at the Hermitage, in St. Petersburg.

 The Hermitage collection includes this Greek-made electrum vase, from the Kul-Oba kurgan burial near Kerch.

 The vase features a rare picture of Scythian warriors, shown here.
 The figure on the right is stringing a bow.

 The Scythian burials discovered at Pazyryk, in the Gorno-Altai district of southern Siberia, are some of the best-preserved found so far, giving the name "Pazyryk culture" to the Scythians living in Siberia.
-Because those graves were dug in permafrost, every placed in them was frozen until archaeologists opened them, so from those graves we have intact examples of the felt and leather clothing worn by these nomads.
+Because those graves were dug in permafrost, everything placed in them was frozen until archaeologists opened them, so from those graves we have intact examples of the felt and leather clothing worn by these nomads.
 For example, one of their most useful inventions was trousers, which are less likely to get in the way of somebody on horseback than a loosely flapping robe.
 Finally, the frozen graves preserved the bodies buried in them, revealing to us that Scythian nobles wore tattoos.